Addiction Statistics – 2021

 Estimated Drug-Related Deaths Internationally

-The United States nearly doubles the rate of the drug-deaths of every other major geographic region.
+The United States nearly doubles the rate of the drug-deaths in every other major geographic region.

 Addiction Statistics – United States